Andrew-Gao/newsfeed/README.md

 To Run:

-This project was created with create-react-app, and is entirely frontend.
+This project was created with create-react-app and is entirely frontend.
 Therefore, in order to run it locally all you have to do is run the command 'npm start' in the main project directory.

 Utilizes: Ant Design (https://ant.design/)